jasonmwatu/personal_static_page/README.md

 # personal_static_page
 A static website containing some information about myself.
-This project was an assignment for a html class.
+This project was an assignment for an HTML class.